-The diocesan library and archives is the official repository for the permanent records of the diocese.
+The diocesan archives is the official repository for the permanent records of the diocese.

 You may write or e-mail the archives with requests for information.
 In the case of sacramental records, please keep in mind: